 This deed was exhibited and produced to William Quin, Timothy Monaghan, John Nugent and Robert Huggens in the County of Longford upon their examination of this cause, the seventh of (October?)
 1771.

 As you may notice, the spellings vary.
 Rasala is more usually called Rathsallagh or Rasallagh; the surnames are spelt ‘Choppine’ and ‘Moxum’ in the main text – probably drawn up by a clerk – but the two signatories sign their own names ‘Choppyne’ and ‘Moxham’.
 Robert Choppyne (also Chappoyne, Choppin or Chawpen) was then the owner of the Newcastle Estate, a vast tract of plantation land in south County Longford centred on Newcastle House near Ballymahon.
 He died in 1693, after which the estate eventually passed to the King-Harman descendants of his sister (covered elsewhere).
 This lease was renewed in 1695 after Choppyne’s death.
 A further renewal exists, dated 1726, but is in poor condition (it was also disputed in the 1770s).
 All three deeds are part of the King-Harman Collection held in the National Archives of Ireland (D13654, D12947 and D13099, respectively).
 One more piece of the puzzle comes with the above mentioned King William of Orange.
 When the Catholic James II was ousted as King of England and Scotland by his Protestant son-in-law, he fled to Ireland where he naturally had many sympathisers among the Catholic majority.
 As Ireland was still technically a separate kingdom, for a further year James was able to continue his rule here with the help of a hand-picked Irish parliament.
-In May 1689 King James’ parliament issued an Act of Attainder confiscating the property of any Irish landowners who supported ‘King Billy’.
+In May 1689 King James’ parliament issued an Act of Attainder listing about 2000 Irish landowners who supported ‘King Billy’.
+These people were to stand trial for treason against James II, or, if they failed to appear, would forfeit their property.
 The Act had little effect as James was soon also driven out of Ireland and William’s new parliament revoked it, but amongst those “persons as are attainted” by King James was ‘William Moxon, gent, late of Rathsallagh in the County of Longford’ – despite another variation in spelling, clearly the same person.
 Quite what a – frankly – fairly low-ranking middle-man tenant like William Moxham did to attract this attention from the authorities alongside the more prominent landlords of the area is unclear.